coconut0621/walk-before-you-run/README.md

 * `sample_xlsx.json`
 * task subfolders such as `01/`, `02/`, etc.

-For each task, the script reads the workbook(s), builds the prompt, calls the model, and saves the predicted Stage-0 JSON to:
+For each task, the script reads the workbook(s), builds the prompt, calls the model, and saves the predicted Data Exploration JSON to:

 ```text
 <task>/result/<name>.json